TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-02-20-statie-how-to-run-it-locally.md

 ---
 id: 29
-title: "Statie: How to run it Locally"
+title: "Statie - part 1: How to run it Locally"
 perex: |
     [Statie](https://statie.org) is a tool to create semi-static webpages.
 It allows you to host your website on Github for free.
 Event with own domain and https.
 It was created in late 2016 based on [Scuplin](https://github.com/sculpin/sculpin) and its major feature is simplicity.
     <br><br>